Skip to main content

 • Highest satisfaction among all Department of Veterans Affairs programs.

-For many, the VA loan provides far more than access to housing-it’s a foundation for stability, community, and long-term wealth.
+For many, the VA loan provides far more than access to housing-it can provide a foundation for housing stability and long-term financial planning, depending on individual circumstances.
 Its consistent success reflects both the resilience of the veteran community and the program’s enduring design.

 Closing the Awareness Gap for the Next Generation